neutrinoceros/fargotb/README.md

 slaughter  # kills every jobs that match the $USER name
 ```

+## Python (plotting tools) content

+### parse2dTo1d
+This program turns 2d output files genrated by fargo into 1d integrated (and azimuthally averaged) profiles that are better suited for plotting, analysis and scp'ing.

 ## Instalation

+> Instalation file currently is not working, this issue will be adressed before first release

 recommanded method :
 copy the source in the directory of your choice